 - Am I using these materials with my book open, so that my eyes are really doing the comprehension work, rather than my ears?

 - Am I concentrating on learning single words rather than on conversational utterances?

-You will be constantly corrected in drill session.
-The tutor will not be embarrassed in correcting you, and you should not be embarrassed in being corrected.
+You will receive correction and feedback in class.
+This is part of the learning process.
 It will be one of the tutor's key functions, and it is in your best interest as a language learner.

-It will be important to close your text during the drill session.
+It will be important to close your text during class.
 In studying a language, many of us are better in the visual mode than in the oral/aural mode.
 Our "eye memory" seems more reliable than our "mouth and ear memory."
 The idea is not to avoid or forego visual work, but rather to use it as a preparatory step for oral/aural work.
-Do not use the visual crutch in practice work and in drill session.
+Do not use the visual crutch in your practice work.
 Your goal is to speak and comprehend the language in face-to-face communication.
 If you find that your first impulse, when called on in the drill session, is to open the book, you can be sure that you are not practicing sufficiently in your class preparation.

 You might feel limited at first because of the vocabulary.
 Textbooks purposely restrict vocabulary, the easiest thing to master in a foreign language, so that you can concentrate on the more difficult components of learning: pronunciation, sentence structure, and fluency.
 A massive vocabulary is of no purpose if you cannot use the words in a grammatical sentence with accurate pronunciation and smooth delivery.
 Additional vocabulary can be easily learned afterwards.

 You will be asked to memorize, or more properly stated, "overlearn," certain dialogues.
 You are asked to "overlearn" dialogues for the following reasons:

 - To allow you to internalize examples of patterns for later expansion through drills and exercises

 - To demonstrate how words are actually used in sentences and social contexts.